 (6) Pundericedevicez,t=Pz1−e−az,tE0PAR,z,tz✕e−βz,tE0PAR,z,tz

 where Pundericedevice is primary production (mgC m-3 h-1) calculated using the E(PAR, z, t) from the transmittances measured from a specific device (ROV, PundericeROV or SUIT, PundericeSUIT), P is the photosynthetic rate (mgC m-3 h-1) at light saturation, a is the photosynthetic efficiency at irradiance close zero (mgC m-3 h-1 (μmol photon m-2 s-1)-1), β is a photoinhibition parameter (same unit as a).
 The subscript device can be either ROV or SUIT.
 While fits allowed a variable intercept (P0), which tended to be positive, we did not use P0 in the primary production computations as we assumed that it was due to methodological issues (e.g., light absorbed before incubation started).
 Photosynthetic parameters were linearly interpolated between 0 and 40 m depth by 1 m increment.
 Daily primary production (mgC m-3 d-1) at each depth was calculated by integrating Pundericedevicez,t over a 24h period.
 Depth-integrated primary production (mgC m-2 d-1) was then calculated by integrating daily primary production over the first 40 m of the water column.
+This depth was chosen because it roughly coincides with the depth of the euphotic zone.

 Method 2: average production under ice and adjacent open waters - The second approach consisted of using a mixing model based on sea ice concentration (SIC) derived from satellite imagery to upscale at a larger spatial scale the estimates of primary production derived from the ROV and the SUIT.
 This approach was motivated by the fact that, even far away from the marginal ice zone, there were often large leads that increased the amount of light available to drifting phytoplankton and may have contributed to under-ice blooms in the vicinity as observed by Assmy2017.
 To account for this additional light source available for phytoplankton, primary production was calculated as follows: